Understanding the Music Validation Tool

 - Wait time is less than the minimum requirement.

-- Utterance was not actually issued but was still executed by the device.
+- Utterance was not actually issued but still ran on the device.

 See Music Validation Certification Requirements and Troubleshooting to learn more about the causes and resolutions for common test failures.

-AVS AudioPlayer API Validation validates that all of the API events implemented by the device or device companion app are executed in the correct order.
+AVS AudioPlayer API Validation validates that all API events implemented by the device or device companion app run in the correct order.
 This validation has the following components:

 - Validate the event sequence and their response to directives of the AudioPlayer State machine.